Vasily-Kapustin/ti9488/README.md

 I would use the tinydrm drivers but since tinydrm was implemented into Linux as tiny the repo above is stale

-Before anyone asks why I'm ripping functions straight out of the mipi_dbi and drm libraries there are two reasons:
-1. Current versions do not support RGB666 which the controller uses
+Before anyone asks why I'm ripping functions straight out of the mipi_dbi and drm libraries, current versions do not support RGB666 which the controller uses
-2. I frankly don't have a linux install and have not figured out how to complie the rpi kernel

 Driver itself is located in ili9488.c
-The code is really in 2 sections the first is the mipi_dbi functions and the second that starts at about line 444 is the driver
+The code is really in 2 sections the first is the mipi_dbi functions and the second that starts at about line 307 is the driver

 This driver is unfortunately OS dependant and is currently intended for rpi 6.6.y (BookWorm)